-- 2010 (year to date) -2
+- 2011 (year to date) 0

-- 2009 5
+- 2010 2

-- 2008 6
+- 2009(from 2010 annual report) 5

 The turnover reported above includes reasons such as leaving for private practices, dissatisfaction with job, spousal transfer, and others.
 Discrepancies in data may be as a result of different employers reporting year to year and/or different recording and reporting practices.